egonw/cdkbook/inchi.md

 rise to the same InChI, as we will see later.

 First, we need to see how we can generate InChIs in the CDK.
-It starts with an \class{InChIGeneratorFactory} to create an [`InChIGenerator`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/inchi/InChIGenerator.html).
+It starts with an `InChIGeneratorFactory` to create an [`InChIGenerator`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/inchi/InChIGenerator.html).
 This generator is then used to run the InChI software on the given molecule.
 The algorithm might fail, for various reasons, and we need to check if the generation succeeded too: